 Youth Tobacco Usage & COVID-19: The COVID-19 pandemic has changed many things in the past few months.
 Research has shown tobacco use can affect COVID-19 outcomes.
-ANSR worked with youth advocates in Ramsey County to conduct a convenience survey of youth in the Twin Cities Metro.
+ANSR worked with youth advocates in Ramsey County to conduct a pair of convenience survey of youth in the Twin Cities Metro.
 The youth assembled and disseminated the survey questions, putting together a survey early during the Stay at Home orders and then again in late summer.
 Here are the results of the first survey, and here are the results of the most recent survey.

 The rise of market leader JUUL, pictured at left, has spurred a massive increase in e-cigarette use among youth.

 It has sparked its own terminology, as using it is called “JUULing.”
 The JUUL pods are in youth-friendly flavors and provide a doubled dose of nicotine than typical e-cigarettes.
 This is dangerous, as nicotine is harmful to developing adolescent brains.
 Nicotine interferes with brain development and can have a long-term effect on mental health.
 Even brief or intermittent nicotine exposure during adolescence can cause lasting damage.
 E-cigarette use by youth and young adults increases their risk of using conventional cigarettes in the future.